Ah, New Years Resolutions. We make them. We break them. We feel guilty and grouchy when we forget about them.

 THE ANTI-RESOLUTION APPROACH FOR STICKING TO YOUR GOALS IN 2019

-If hustling isn’t for you, this feel-good manifesting process will be.
+If hustling isn’t for you, this feel-good manifesting process will be a treat.

 I ‘accidentally’ created this process back in 2015 from our cottage rental in the Austrian Alps.
 Born out of frustration and feeling ‘behind’, this process is simple.

 It’s heart-centred.
 It doesn’t involve spreadsheets or hours of reflecting (because who’s got that?!)